-Though she’ll always be known as the little-black-dress-wearing big-screen incarnation of Holly Golightly from Breakfast at Tiffany’s, there’s probably a lot you don’t know about Audrey Hepburn, who would have been 86 years old today.
+Though she’ll always be known as the little-black-dress-wearing big-screen incarnation of Holly Golightly from Breakfast at Tiffany’s, there’s probably a lot you don’t know about Audrey Hepburn, who was born on May 4, 1929.

 Hepburn was an unknown actress when she was handed the starring role of Princess Ann opposite Gregory Peck in 1953’s Roman Holiday.
 As such, Peck was going to be the only star listed, with Hepburn relegated to a smaller font and an “introducing” credit.
 But Peck insisted, “You've got to change that because she'll be a big star and I'll look like a big jerk.”
 Hepburn ended up winning her first and only Oscar for the role (Peck wasn’t even nominated).